arllashka/AI-For-Finance/README.md

 # AI For Finance
- Projects conducted through AI for Finance course at UNIST
+ Projects conducted through AI for Finance course at UNIST.

+ 1. PCA in Finance.